TreverCullen/docker-flask/README.md

 ## 1. AWS Virtual Machines

-*This process relies on the bash script `aws_dm` which is not yet included, pending approval.
-If needed immediately, contact tknox@umich.edu.*

 Edit aws-dm credentials to reflect your AWS ID and KEY.

 ID and Key are usually found here: